Road to Offer

 What Most Solo Practice Guides Get Wrong

 Recommending case books as the primary resource.
-Case books are useful for written case reading, but they are designed for partner practice — one person reads the interviewer part while the other practices.
-Without a partner or AI tool to deliver the case dynamically, you only develop the ability to read pre-structured narratives, not to handle adaptive case conversations.
+Case books are designed for partner practice.
+Without a partner or AI tool, you only develop the ability to read pre-structured narratives.
 Case books should supplement, not replace, active practice.

 Undervaluing math drills.
-Math errors cascade in case interviews — one wrong calculation can lead to an incorrect recommendation, which undermines your entire synthesis.
-Math is entirely preventable with focused solo practice, yet many guides treat it as secondary to structuring.
-It is not.
-Dedicate real time to it, especially in weeks 1-2.
+Math errors cascade — one wrong calculation leads to an incorrect recommendation, undermining your entire synthesis.
+Dedicate real time to math, especially in weeks 1-2.

 Ignoring firm-specific differences.
-Solo practice that only covers generic profitability and market entry misses firm-specific formats.
 McKinsey's candidate-led cases demand a different opening approach than BCG's interviewer-led format.
 Build firm-specific prep into weeks 3-4.
 See the complete prep tools comparison for resources organized by firm.

 When to Add Partner Practice